 /data/previews.json (running services)/data/preview_history.json (all past services)preview_serve / preview_stop toolscurl (server-side only, for your diagnostics)Do NOT use ls/find on workspace directories to diagnose preview issues.
 Do NOT call unrelated tools like list_scheduled_tasks.
 Stay focused.

-When a user reports any Browser problem, follow this exact sequence:
+When a user reports any Preview panel problem, follow this exact sequence:

 cat /data/previews.json 2>/dev/null || echo "NO_REGISTRY"